whatsinport

 The facilities dedicated to passengers are situated in tidal dock directly at the port entrance.
-The gangway is pretty steep and long.
+The gangway can be pretty steep and long.
 The physically impaired will be assisted.

 From the ship's dock to the city of Le Havre it's about a 25-minute somewhat boring walk.
 About 4 km.
-Most cruise lines offer shuttles to the center of town and the railway station (10 Euros), but only announce this the night before, so not to disturb their excursion sales.
+Most cruise lines offer shuttles to the center of town, mostly at no charge. but only announce this the night before, so not to disturb their excursion sales.
+Princess Cruises charges a whopping 19.95 Euro for this short shuttle.
+A taxi for two will be more cost effective.

 Cruise ships calling at Roger Meunier Pier will be overlooking the city center rebuilt by Perret, listed by the UNESCO as a world heritage site.

-Out of many services the new Cruise Welcome center has to offer Tourist & practical information ( free brochure "Le Havre tourism & shopping" ), Touring services, Internet cafe (1.5 euro/half hour), car rental starting at 85 Euro, phone booths, a few shops.
+Out of many services the new Cruise Welcome center has to offer Tourist & practical information ( free brochure "Le Havre tourism & shopping" ), Touring services, free WIFI, a few shops.
 On port days there are taxis lined up.

 Paris is about 2-3 hours away.
 A cruise ship organized excursion is recommended.